wired-maya/cinema_skylight_engine/design_doc.md

     - Represents position of widget in draw stack, if not specified defaults to last item in the stack
     - If a position is set, the widget stack handles it by inserting the widget into that position of the array and shifting the other widgets accordingly
     - Most likely needs to be a getter and setter function rather than a struct property
-- Each widget struct implements a Widget trait which contains useful functions such as .draw(), which uses &self: Box<Self> to ensure it's only drawn when in the render stack
+- Each widget struct implements a Widget trait which contains useful functions such as `.draw()`, which uses `&self: Box<Self>` to ensure it's only drawn when in the render stack

 #### General Structure

 The general method of widgets is to be a struct with information on style, location, size, etc. When it is created and added to the render stack it is animated in, and when it is dropped it is animated out.
 Each individual widget is its own self contained struct, and so each individual widget can be styled differently.

 Allow creation of one single style struct later on that is stored by a widget of that type (different style struct per each widget) to allow for less code duplication.
 As well, allow the changing of the default styles of the engine to further cut down on code duplication (e.g. most text is drawn according to style defined at the top of the game, and then specific different text needs to then be given an overrided style struct).
 Default trait could take from default of the engine instance to ensure least amount of code duplication.

-Have each function that updates UI (maybe that's its own trait?) wait until user input before proceeding, allowing the declarative rust-native style for using the engine.

 ### OpenGL Implementations